 Liquidity stress testing is conducted at the BNY Mellon SA/NV consolidated level.
 The purpose of liquidity stress testing is to examine BNY Mellon SA/NV's ability to survive a range of plausible but extreme increasingly severe liquidity stress scenarios and adverse funding conditions in line with Art.
-98 - 100 of the EU Directive 2013/36/EU as well as recommendations laid down in EBA/GL/2014/13 Guidelines on common procedures and methodologies for the supervisory review and evaluation process (EBA SREP - Guideline, Titles 8 and 9).
+98 - 100 of the EU Directive 2013/36/EU, EBA/GL/2018/04 Guidelines on institutions' stress testing as well as recommendations laid down in EBA/GL/2014/13 Guidelines on common procedures and methodologies for the supervisory review and evaluation process (EBA SREP - Guideline, Titles 8 and 9).